MOUHAMEDelHakim/AirBnB_clone/README.md

 `
 (hbnb)(command)
 `
-or in a non interactive mode tis way:
+<br> or in a non interactive mode tis way:

 `echo "command" | ./console.py`